bryan-gilbert/bryangilbertsoftware/projects.md

     - Agile team player.
     - Part-time facilitator and scrum lead.
     - Ensure quality and adherence to specifications through the use of automated testing
-    - Participate in technical communications with stakeholders
+    - Presentations and demonstrations for stakeholders and other product teams
     - Established strong, productive relationships and contributed to a positive and supportive culture
-    - Presentations and demonstrations for stakeholders and other product teams
+    - Participate in technical communications with stakeholders

-- **Tech Stack**: VUE.js, JavaScript, Docker, Docker-compose, SCSS, Git, Jest, OpenShift, Sentry, Launch Darkly, ZenHub,
+- **Tech Stack**: VUE.js (composition api), JavaScript, Docker, Docker-compose, SCSS, Git, Jest, OpenShift, Sentry, Launch Darkly, ZenHub,

 ## Project: Educational Electronic Health Record System (EdEHR)
 > Product lead, solutions architect and full stack developer